gb160/gb160.github.io/installation_flysign.md

 * This guide can onlly be followed if:

-* You have your '.mobileprovision' and '.p12' files, and your .p12 password... these will all be provided by UDID Registrations or can be retrieved from your apple developer account.
-If using UDID registrations the p12 password is nearly always '123456'**
+* * You have your '.mobileprovision' and '.p12' files, and your .p12 password... these will all be provided by UDID Registrations or can be retrieved from your apple developer account.
+If using UDID registrations the p12 password is nearly always '123456'

-OR
+* OR

-* You have registered your iDevice with UDID registrations and you have you UDID to hand.
+* * You have registered your iDevice with UDID registrations and you have you UDID to hand.

-* This method is the quickest and easiest way to install the app without a jailbreak, as the signing and installation can be done direct from your iDevice without downloading the .ipa file meaning a Mac/PC isn't required... just transfer/email your .p12 and .mobileprovision files to your iDevice.
+* This method is the quickest and easiest way to install the app without a jailbreak, as the signing and installation can be done direct from your iDevice without downloading the .ipa file meaning a Mac/PC isn't required...
+Make sure you have your UDID stored somewhere on your iPhone/ipad or transfer/email your .p12 and .mobileprovision files to your iPhone/iPad.

 ![IMG_0176](https://user-images.githubusercontent.com/2493592/115844922-3a58ca80-a418-11eb-87bb-016da4119137.jpg)